-A Message from the Chief Executive Officer and the Chairman of the Board
+A Message from the Chairman and Chief Executive Officer

-The financial services industry holds all directors, officers and employees (including temporary employees, consultants, agents and attorneys) to a higher standard of conduct because we are custodians of the public trust via our public charters.
-Our profession is based on the premise that honesty, integrity and high standards of conduct are critically important.
+The financial services industry holds all directors, officers, and employees (including temporary employees, consultants, agents, and attorneys) to a higher standard of conduct because we are custodians of the public trust via our public charters.
+Our profession is based on the premise that honesty, integrity, and high standards of conduct are critically important.
 The Code of Conduct sets the formal and informal standards of conduct each one of us is personally accountable to maintain.
 It applies to every aspect of our actions and words, taking into consideration how they may be interpreted by others, both internally and externally.